lospringliu/gitrtc/README.md

     * lscm help  (see help information)
   2. install python3
   3. install python3 modules
-    * pip3 install Django django-mptt
+    * pip3 install Django django-mptt docutils
     * pip3 install mysqlclient (if select to use mysql database)
   4. fork, clone and configure the tool
     * edit local_settings.py, you can specify your rtc information to automate login and relogin